Take on Noctis’ journey like the king you are armed with these vital tips.

 Second up is another pre-game tip – or something to do pretty much immediately once you gain control of Noctis and his crew in the world of FF15.
 That’s a simple tip: enable the game’s stamina bar in the options menu.

-I realise more UI is never exactly a good thing but we have a very sane reason for suggesting this: With the stamina bar on, you can fairly easily sprint infinitely.
+I realize more UI is never exactly a good thing but we have a very sane reason for suggesting this: With the stamina bar on, you can fairly easily sprint infinitely.
 All you need to do is hold down circle or click in the left stick to sprint – then wait and watch the bar.

 When the Stamina bar is almost empty, release circle and tap it again or press in the left stick again.
 Noctis will flash green and the stamina bar will instantly top up again, right to the top.
 With this, you can sprint forever.
 Very handy – but you really need the stamina bar turned on to do it reliably, thus this tip.